aumbriac/crypto-price-watch/README.md

-# Real-time Cryptocurrency Prices with Chart.js
+# Real-time Cryptocurrency Prices and Charts with CryptoCompare API and Chart.js
 Watch multiple crypto prices/charts in real-time.
+Written in vanilla JS and easy to incorporate into existing applications.

 # Quickstart
 1) Go to https://www.cryptocompare.com